lifei16/supplementary_code/IPALM/readme.txt

 SMSVM_a.h
 =========

 This class inherits the class ALM_APPROX.
-It solves soft margin support vector machine problem by the method IPALM_APPROX.
+It solves soft margin support vector machine problem by the method IPALM-APPROX.

 =========
 SMSVM_b.h
 =========

 This class inherits the class ALM_Katyusha.
-It solves soft margin support vector machine problem by the method IPALM_Katyusha.
+It solves soft margin support vector machine problem by the method IPALM-Katyusha.

 =========